Thursday, February 28, 2013

 LIFE AFTER TUM

-On the following day (so I am told) I was 'getting short' with one of the Night Nurses,who asked me for my date of birth, were was I at the present moment and why was I there...
-After asking me the same questions for the third time: "Is something wrong with your memory?
-I have just told you several times, the date of my birthday!
+On the following day (so I am told) I was 'getting short' with one of the nurses, who asked me for my date of birth, were was I at the present moment and why was I there...
+After asking me the same questions for the third time I said: "Is something wrong with your memory?
+I have just told you, several times, the date of my birthday!
 What is yours?"
-X After she answered I told her she was a 'Leo'x as well as the "Meaning of her sign!"
-When another nurse came in to ask how I was feeling, I said I was fine, accept for having difficulties keeping my eyes open..."Do you have double vision?"
-She asked “How can I tell if I have double vision when my eyes are close?"
+X After she answered, I told her she was a 'Leo' and the meaning of her sign!...
+When another nurse came in, to ask how I was feeling, I said I was fine, accept for having difficulties keeping my eyes open..."Do you have double vision?"
+She asked “How can I tell if I have double vision, when my eyes are close?"
 Came my answer...

 Dr. "Ali" and